-This module is timely not only because of the re-emergence of anti-Semitism, but also because it raises questions about political correctness, the concept of hate speech, and the limits of freedom of speech and press.
+This lesson is timely not only because of the global rise of anti-Semitism, but also because it raises questions about political correctness, the concept of hate speech, and the limits of freedom of speech and press.

-Our education lead Dave Fript wrote and recorded this podcast.
-A history teacher emeritus and U.S. Holocaust Museum Teacher Fellow, Dave taught “The Nazi Mind” high school class about Nuremberg for over 35 years.
+Education lead Dave Fript wrote and recorded this podcast.
+A Teacher Fellow of the U.S. Holocaust Memorial Museum, Dave taught “The Nazi Mind” high school class about Nuremberg for over 35 years at Latin School Chicago.

-The Courtroom 600 pilot website features 300 images with captions and is designed for photo analysis learning activities.
-It was first tested at Arizona State University Teacher’s College (ASU) in 2018, where future K-12 social studies teachers are experiencing history through primary sources.
+The Courtroom 600 pilot site features 300+ images with captions and is designed for photo analysis learning activities.
+It was first tested at Arizona State University Teachers’ College (ASU), and has been viewed in over 50 countries.

 “Students were TRULY ENGAGED with the pilot site, your personal story, and goals of the project.
 Many were so fascinated by the pictures they didn’t allow enough time to thoroughly write their comments.